-19.1 A wide range of planning services users were interviewed as part of the review, and this is reflected in a number of actions actions within the plan, including the introduction of a website review, the implementation of the customer first actions plans, and ongoing customer surveys.
+19.1 A wide range of planning services users were interviewed as part of the review, actions within the plan include measures such as a website review, the implementation of the customer first actions plans, and ongoing customer surveys.

 20. OTHERS CONSULTED ON THE REPORT